Productboxpk/ProductBox-Flutter-Test/README.md

 # ProductBox-Flutter-Test

-This repository contains Flutter test designed to assess the proficiency of new applicants.
+This repository contains a Flutter test designed to assess the proficiency of new applicants.
 The tests cover key areas such as state management, UI design, API integration, and best practices for Flutter development.
 Applicants are required to build a movie browsing application that integrates with an external API and Firebase for data storage and management.

+---

 ## Test Overview